Consumer Frequently Asked Questions

 What is the Free Trade Zone?

-Answer: The Insurance Law permits insurance companies to obtain special licenses that allow them to sell insurance for special risks without first filing the applicable rate schedule or obtaining the Insurance Department's approval of the policy form.
+Answer: The Insurance Law permits insurance companies to obtain special licenses that allow them to sell insurance for special risks without first filing the applicable rate schedule or obtaining the Department of Financial Services' approval of the policy form.
 The market in which this type of special risk insurance is sold is often referred to as the "Free Trade Zone".